Bathroom guide

 Bunoxea Toilet Paper Holder Freestanding

 A practical freestanding toilet paper holder for small bathrooms where you need spare rolls close to the toilet but do not have built-in storage.
-It is a simple starting point for apartments, guest bathrooms, and narrow toilet areas.
+It is a simple starting point for apartments, guest bathrooms, and narrow toilet-side gaps where a wall-mounted holder is not an option.

-Best for: Small bathrooms, apartments, guest bathrooms, renter-friendly storage, and keeping spare rolls easy to reach.
+Best for: Small bathrooms, apartments, guest bathrooms, and renters who want spare rolls close to the toilet without drilling.

 Pros